-Analysis
+Regression Analysis

-To test the proposed model, with multiple items for the independent variables and only one item for the dependent variable, a series of OLS (ordinary least squares) regression analyses were conducted.
-The chosen method is based on the principle of parsimony, compared with more complicated methods, such as Structural Equation Modelling (SEM).
-The overall satisfaction was considered as a mediator.
-First, the independent variables explaining the dependent variable of satisfaction were aesthetic qualities.
-In the second step of the analyses, satisfaction was considered as an independent variable together with aesthetic qualities, which explains the intention to recommend and the intention to revisit.
-The results were controlled for the variables nationality, previous visits, age, number of stops, travel companion, type of visits, education, and income.
-The variables explained little of the variance in the dependent variables (the three loyalty intentions).
-Furthermore, the results from the regression analysis did not distinguish any difference when all the variables in the equation where controlled for simultaneously.
-The aesthetic qualities and the satisfaction predicted the same outcome with regard to the effects on the loyalty intentions.
-Thus, the control variables are not included in Tables 4-7.
+To test the proposed model with multiple items for the independent variables and only one item for the dependent variable, a series of OLS (ordinary least squares) regression analyses were conducted.
+The chosen method is based on the principle of parsimony, in contrast to more complicated methods such as Structural Equation Modelling (SEM).
+The relationships between the aesthetic qualities, satisfaction and the dependent (loyalty) variables were examined using a hierarchical regression procedure.
+In the first step, only the aesthetic qualities were included as independent variables explaining the loyalty variables.
+In the second step, the satisfaction variable was added to the aesthetic qualities as an independent variable.
+In this way, the analysis both captures the direct and indirect (through satisfaction) effects of the aesthetic quality variables on the loyalty variables.
+The analyses control for the variables of nationality, previous visits, age, number of stops, travel companion, type of visits, education and income.
+Because these variables contributed little to the statistical explanation of the various dependent variables, their effects are not reported.
 The regression models were checked for multicollinearity by means of the variance inflation factors (VIF), and no evidence was detected (no scores exceeded 1.89).

-Profile of respondents
+Profile of Respondents

-The descriptive statistics on the sample respondents' nationality, previous visits, type of tour and vehicle, travel companion, and age are presented in table 3.
+The descriptive statistics on the sample respondents' nationality, previous visits, type of tour and vehicle, travel companion, and age are presented in Table 4.

 Frequency Ν %

-Nationality (n=1010)
+Nationality $(n = 1010)$

 International travelers 536 53.3

 Domestic travelers (3.5% local residents) 474 46.7

-First time visit (N=1004)
+First time visit $(N = 1004)$

 First time visit 516 51.4

 Earlier visits 488 48.6

-The type of tour $(N=1008)$
+The type of tour $(N = 1008)$

 Day trip 310 30.8

 Round trip 373 37.0

 Shorter stay 184 18.2

 Longer stay 120 11.9

 Other 21 2.1

-The type of vehicle (N=1003)
+The type of vehicle $(N = 1003)$

 Car 770 76.8

 Motorcycle 62 6.2

 Camper/RV 108 10.7

 Other vehicles 63 6.3

-Travel companion (N=986)
+Travel companion $(N = 986)$

 Adults with children under 16 years 307 31.1

 Adults without children under 16 years 679 68.9

-Age (N=973)
+Age $(N = 973)$

-30 years and younger 300 30.8
+29 years and younger 137 14,1

+30-39 years 163 16,8

 40-49 years 251 25.8

 50-59 years 246 25.3

 60 years and older 176 18.1